 Complete your will online for free

 For most of us, our home is our greatest asset.
 Regardless of age or income, it’s good to have a plan for what will happen with your home and your other assets after your lifetime.
 Twin Cities Habitat offers FreeWill, a free and secure online tool that walks you through the process of creating a will.

 Organize and declutter your home

 It might sound boring, but it can feel great to get your home organized around the holidays (or in January—a great resolution!).
-Our ReStore team put together some room-by-room tips for organizing your house.
+Our ReStore team put together some great tips for organizing, no matter how much time you have.
 And if you have stuff you’re ready to part with, be sure to drop it off at our ReStore Home Improvement Outlets.

 Keep your home safe from fires